 Isaiah used the expression “LORD of the Armies” to describe the coming Messiah.
-He said, “My eyes have seen the King, YHVH of the Armies.”
-This expression “YHVH of the Armies” began with the Messenger’s appearance to Joshua.
-Most prophecies of the Messiah’s coming use the expression “YHVH of Armies” to describe the speaker.
+He said, “My eyes have seen the King, Yihvah of the Armies.”
+This expression “Yihvah of the Armies” began with the Messenger’s appearance to Joshua.
+Most prophecies of the Messiah’s coming use the expression “Yihvah of Armies” to describe the speaker.

-Understanding the Spirit of Christ as the YHVH of Hosts brings together the many manifestations of the Spirit: the Archangel, the Holy Spirit of the Old Testament, the Image of the invisible God, and the Son of Man.
+Understanding the Spirit of Christ as the Yihvah of Hosts brings together the many manifestations of the Spirit: The Archangel, the Holy Spirit of the Old Testament, the Image of the invisible God, and the Son of Man.

 WHO IS LIKE GOD, your Captain

 The revelation of the name, “WHO IS LIKE GOD” (Michael) as the name of the Archangel comes from Daniel.

 In Daniel 10, Daniel had a vision of “a man,” who he described in verses 5 and 6:

 dressed in linen, whose waist was girded with a belt of pure god of Uphaz.
 His body was beryl, his face had the appearance of lightning, his eyes were like flaming torches, his arms and his feet like the gleam of polished bronze, and the sound of his voice like the sound of a multitude.

 This is the description of the Spirit of Christ on the LORD’s Day in Revelation 1:13–15:

 I saw one like a Son of Man, clothed in a Robe . . . girded across His chest with a golden sash . . . his eyes were like a flame of fire.
 His feet were like burnished bronze . . . and His voice like the sound of many waters.